dtcristo/metacoin-ui/README.md

     $ npm install -g truffle

-Compile and deploy the contracts and observe the output
+Compile and deploy the contracts with `truffle migrate` and observe the output.

 ```
 $ truffle migrate